 Impact, a non-profit Nebraska visual arts organization, was founded in 1985—its mission to educate through outreach programs and exhibitions.
 From inception, Impact has been recognized for professionalism and a high level of creative expression.

 Lewis and Clark Exhibit Opening, Prairie Arts Center

-Impact offers four to five major exhibition packages which rotate periodically, each with a focus theme.
+Impact offers five major exhibition packages which rotate periodically, each with a focus theme.
 These themes evolve from Nebraska or mid plains regional sources, but must have national appeal.
 Exhibits are available to large and small venues, both regionally and nationally.
 Impact's shows continue to generate widespread interest and provide a high quality educational experience.

 Impact Nebraska Artists:

 Our first preliminary session was held in early 1981.
 Once the idea was conceived plans were laid out for what we called the 'Impact Project.'
 These plans included a published book and a tour of 'historical consequence.'
 Originally restricted to women in the visual arts, requirements included a resume listing national accomplishments and slides of artwork.
 A museum curator would serve as juror for the selection of artists.
 Because of legal incorporation, Impact qualified for several grants from sources including the Nebraska Arts Council and the National Endowment for the Arts.
 Also, Governor Kay Orr chose the project as part of her 'Celebrate Nebraska – 88.'
 Impact's book was published by Jacob North Printing Company of Lincoln.
 This book later received three awards from the Nebraska and regional publishing trade, including an Abby from the Advertising Federation of Lincoln, and Best of Show from the Printing Industries of the Midlands.